timrwilliams/documentation/Platform Documentation.md

 Secure connection: wss://{host}:{port}/{path to the server}
 ~~~

 Please note that Secure WebSockets connections can only be established using `cloudcontrolapp.com` subdomains, not custom ones, yet.
 Anyway it is highly recommended to use them not only because of data security.
-Secure WebSockets are 100% proxy transparent, which makes your backend in full control of WebSocket `upgrade handshake` in case some of the proxies do not handle it properly.
+Secure WebSockets are 100% proxy transparent, which makes your containers in full control of WebSocket `upgrade handshake` in case some of the proxies do not handle it properly.

 ## Performance & Caching